Spectrum, Waldorf Astoria, Amsterdam, Netherlands

 Barfly by Buddha Bar – Hilton Dubai Palm Jumeirah

-The venue is rich with material, objects of interest, pockets of excitement coupled with sound and taste.
-The lighting design had to seamlessly fit in with the interior story without distracting from it but placing emphasis just where it was needed.
-Discreet luminaires have been used to allow as much integration into the fabric of the interior as possible, with judicial placing to highlight points of interest and promote contrast and shadow.
+The venue is rich with material, objects of interest, and pockets of excitement coupled with sound and taste.
+The lighting design had to seamlessly fit in with the interior story without distracting from it, placing emphasis just where needed.
+Discreet luminaires allow as much integration into the fabric of the interior as possible, with judicial placing to highlight points of interest and promote contrast and shadow.
 Dimming and optic controls were significant in creating the required mood and atmosphere as the day and evening progress to the late hours.

 Client: Hilton Hotels and Resorts / Barfly by Buddha-Bar